Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Preliminary examples

 which is valid for large $K$.
 As all elements of $1-(\beta/K) H$ are non-negative when $H$ is stoquastic, the sum can be estimated rather easily.
 Likewise, one can also estimate the expectation value of an observable $A$ from a similar expansion of $\Tr[Ae^{-\beta H}]/Z$.
 However, a ``sign problem'' arises when the condition is not satisfied, leading to uncontrollable fluctuations of observable quantities as the system grows.

 The relevance of stoquasticity for the vQMC is far less explored, despite the fact that this method and its variants were introduced to alleviate the sign problem~\cite{umrigar2007alleviation}.
 Although it is true that the vQMC is free from summations over alternating signs, the method still show several difficulties in solving frustrated Hamiltonians with a complex sign structure as argued in Ref.~\cite{ferrari2019neural}.
+Given that the complex-valued RBM can represent quantum states with complex sign structure such as $\prod_{i,j}e^{i\phi_{i,j}\sigma^z_i\sigma^z_j} |+\rangle^{\otimes N}$ for arbitrary $\{\phi_{i,j}\}$~\cite{gao2017efficient,park2020geometry}, it is important to understand what makes complex-valued RBM struggle to solve non-stoquastic Hamiltonian.

 In this section, we investigate this question in detail using the one-dimensional Heisenberg XXZ and \JJ models the properties of which are well known.
 Our strategy is simple.
 For each Hamiltonian, we use the original Hamiltonian and one with the stoquastic local basis, and observe how the local basis transformation affects the expressivity, convergence, and sampling.
 Throughout the paper, we will assume periodic boundary conditions for ease of comparison with results from the exact diagonalization (ED).